StrongResearch/chess-hackathon/README.md

 Click on the "View" button for your experiment in Control Plane to follow progress initializing your experiment to run on a dedicated cluster.
 Be patient, this can take a few minutes.

-Once your experiment reaches the state of `running`, visit the User Credentials page in Control Plane and click **Stop** on your container, then click **Start** on your container again.
+Once your experiment reaches the state of `running`, visit the **Workstations** page in Control Plane and click **Stop** on your container, then click **Start** on your container again.
 When your container is started again, you will find artefacts from your experiment training on its dedicated cluster sycning to a directory in `/root/exports/<experiment-id>/outputs`.
 Interacting with this directory is slow because it is a mounted bucket - again please be patient.
 To track performance metrics logging to `rank_0.txt` or access checkpoints, copy the files you need from `/root/exports/<experiment-id>/outputs` to another subdirectory in `/root` beforehand.
 ```
 cp /root/exports/<experiment-id>/outputs/rank_0.txt /root/chess-hackathon/rank_0.txt
 cp /root/exports/<experiment-id>/outputs/checkpoint.pt /root/chess-hackathon/checkpoint.pt